-The Coroner has ended the inquest into the death of Shante Turay-Thomas and has delivered her narrative determination and highlighted the contents of the Prevention of Future Deaths report that she will deliver.
+The Coroner has ended the inquest into the death of Shante Turay-Thomas and has delivered her narrative determination and the Prevention of Future Deaths report.

 The Anaphylaxis Campaign would like to extend our deepest condolences to the family of Shante, who died aged 18 at her home in North London in 2018 after eating food thought to have contained nuts.
 Shante was known to have unstable asthma and a severe nut allergy.